keboola/blog/_drafts/how-keboola-benefits-from-using-keboola-connection.md

 In order to avoid the duplication of processed invoices, we’re getting data from accounting tools and comparing it with invoices from Salesforce to mark the already processed invoices.
 That way we can see which invoices are yet to be processed and sent to the accounting tool, as well as monitor their payment status.

-Last part of the process is delivering those files to accountants.
+The last part of the process is delivering those files to accountants.
 We’re using the Mailgun Writer for that task.
 It checks for the new invoice records, takes the files and sends them to the selected email address.
 That way the recipients receive new files each time there are new non-accounted invoices.
 We like the extra human check here for the time being - in the future we may write directly into the API.

 ## User Feedback